User37som/libbitcoin/bx-bitcoin256.md

 cd7238af127bea88905e274dc31557198fe0a104b933aad4ebb236c44c9b4223
 ```

-> Notice that the resulting hash [cd7238af...] is in the reverse order of the `bitcoin256` command output [...af3872cd].
+> Notice that the resulting hash [cd7238af...] is in the reverse byte order of the `bitcoin256` command output [...af3872cd].
 This is an idiosyncrasy of the reference implementation.